nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 removed from the task list of the [current team section](#current-team-section).
 Let us run through an example on how to delete a task.

 Suppose you want to delete a task called `Merge PR`.
-Identify the index number of `Merge PR` in the application (1 in the image below).
-If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task).
+Identify the index of `Merge PR` in the application (1 in the image below).
+If you are not able to find the task, refer to [find task command](#finding-a-task-find-task).

 Then, enter the command `delete task 1`.